fibafathima/Ecommerce-Follow-Along/README.md

 This project aims to demonstrate a comprehensive understanding of software design, modern web development, and database management principles.
 It highlights the use of best practices in scalability, security, and performance optimization.

+### Updates
+ - created a repository
+ - created a login page
+ - created a server page and conncted to mongosDB